Loïc Damour: Cardiff City

 On 6 July 2017, following the expiry of his contract with Bourge-Péronnas, Damour signed for EFL Championship side Cardiff City on a free transfer.
 He made his debut for the club on the opening day of the 2017–18 season during a 1–0 victory over Burton Albion, as a substitute in place of Lee Tomlin.

 Heart of Midlothian

 Damour left Cardiff in August 2019 and signed a four-year contract with Scottish Premiership club Hearts.

 Le Mans (loan)

 On 3 August 2021, Damour joined Championnat National side Le Mans on a season-long loan.

 Versailles

 In June 2022, Damour signed with Versailles in Championnat National.

+Damour left Versailles at the end of the 2023–24 season upon the expiration of his contract.

 International career

 Damour is a France youth international having played for the U-16s, U-17s, and the under-18 team.
 He also played with the France U-19 and France U-20 squads, until 2011.
 He was captain of the U-16 squad and was a part of the U-17 squad that finished runners-up at the 2008 UEFA European Under-17 Championship.